arcus-azure/arcus.backgroundjobs/docs/preview/features/databricks/gain-insights.md

 This method is an combination of the previously defined method (**Getting finished jobs**) and calling an `ILogger` extension provided in this package (`ILogger.LogMetricFinishedJobOutcome`) which will write the finished job runs `JobRun` instances as metrics.

-> :bulb: With using our [Arcus.Observability.Telemetry.Serilog.Sinks.ApplicationInsights](https://www.nuget.org/packages/Arcus.Observability.Telemetry.Serilog.Sinks.ApplicationInsights/), you can report these Databricks reports as metrics in Application Insights.
 ```csharp
 DatabricksInfoProvider provider = ...
 var metricName = "Databricks Job Completed";